-The Vision of the Commission is a successful music industry in New Zealand.
+The Vision of the Music Commission is a successful music industry in New Zealand.

-The Mission of the Commission is to grow the music industry in New Zealand, both culturally and economically, at home and abroad.
+The Mission of the Music Commission is to support the growth of the music industry in New Zealand, both culturally and economically, at home and abroad.

-The organisation has a small staff - five full-time and three part time employees - and is governed by a Board of Trustees.
-The Board members have been appointed specifically for their knowledge and skills across all facets of the NZ music business and they meet eleven times a year.
+The organisation has a small staff - six full-time and two part time employees - and is governed by a Board of Trustees.
+The Board members have been appointed specifically for their knowledge and skills across all facets of the NZ music business and they meet seven times a year.